infojam-james/Test-Cases/Investigations/Authorising-an-investigation/investigations-12.md

 ##Test Steps:

-1 Navigate to the 'My Tasks' tab of the incident in question.
+1 Navigate to the 'My Tasks' tab of the case.

 2 Click the 'Options' button.